onkel-dirtus/logger_file_backend/README.md

 * level - the logging level for the backend
 * format - the logging format for the backend
 * metadata - the metadata to include
-* metadata_filter - metadata terms which must be present in order to log
+* metadata_inclusion_filter - all metadata terms which must be present in order to log
+* metadata_exclusion_filter - if any of the metadata terms are present, it does not log

 ### Examples